Female to Male (FTM) & Female to Non-Binary (FTN) Top Surgery

 What Is Female-to-Male (FTM) Transgender Breast Surgery?

-Female-to-male (FTM) transgender breast surgery—also called FTM top surgery—is a gender affirming reconstructive procedure that transforms a genetically female chest into a more masculine appearing one that aligns with the individual’s actual gender identity.
-FTM top surgery is generally the first and, oftentimes, the only surgical treatment that transmen pursue in their transformation to living happily as a male due to its efficacy in addressing gender dysphoria.
+Female to male (FTM) transgender breast surgery—also called FTM top surgery—is a gender affirming reconstructive procedure that transforms an anatomically female presenting chest into a more masculine appearing one that aligns with the individual’s actual gender identity.
+FTM top surgery is generally the first and, oftentimes, the only surgical treatment that transmen pursue as a part of their medical transition due to its efficacy in addressing chest-based gender dysphoria.

-Changing the female chest anatomy to a masculinized form involves the removal of the breast tissue (mastectomy) along with any excess skin, possible nipple and areola modifications including of size and position, and contouring of the chest wall.
-This is most often accomplished either with the keyhole technique (nipple-areola sparing) or with the free nipple graft approach (see below for more).
+Changing a feminine chest anatomy to a masculinized form involves the removal of the breast tissue (mastectomy) along with any excess skin, possible nipple and areola modifications including size and position, and contouring of the chest wall.
+This is most often accomplished with the keyhole technique, the concentric circle (periareolar) approach or with the double incision free nipple graft technique (see below for more).
 Liposuction can also be used to further enhance the outcome.
-Other ancillary procedures may be desired in order to better align with the affirmed gender.
+Other ancillary procedures may be desired in order to better align with one’s affirmed gender.

 As with any surgical procedure, there are attendant risks that will be discussed during your consultation.
-With his extensive experience and meticulous technique, Dr. Turkeltaub will do whatever he can to prevent or minimize the chance of these issues occurring.
+With his extensive experience and meticulous techniques, Dr. Turkeltaub will do whatever he can in order to help you obtain the best possible results while also trying to prevent or minimize the chance of these untoward issues occurring.

-There are several different procedures and variations that can be considered in FTM breast surgery.
-Ultimately, a variety of factors including the initial breast size, presence and degree of drooping and skin laxity, size and location of the areola and chest wall contour will determine the best surgical course of action.
-All of these are typically performed under general anesthesia as an outpatient.
+There are several different procedures and variations that can be considered in FTM or FTN top surgery.
+Ultimately, a variety of factors such as the initial breast size, presence and degree of drooping and skin laxity, size and location of the areola and chest wall contour will determine the best surgical course of action.
+All of these are typically performed under general anesthesia as an outpatient procedure.

-- Keyhole mastectomy – With this technique, a mastectomy (removal of the breast tissue) is performed through an incision involving the lower half of the areola, making the ultimate scar fairly inconspicuous.
-This is a good choice when the breasts are small and there is good skin tone.
-If the areolas are large, they can be reduced at the same time by extending the incision around the whole areola and removing a donut of skin (see #2).
+Keyhole mastectomy – With this technique, a mastectomy (removal of the breast tissue) is performed through an incision involving the lower half of the areola, making the ultimate scar fairly inconspicuous.
+This is a good choice when the breasts are small and have good skin tone.
+If the areolas are large, they can be reduced in size at the same time by extending the incision around the whole areola and removing a “donut” of skin (see B).

-- Concentric circle mastectomy – This is a variation of the Keyhole technique (see #1) and is used when there is some excess skin present or a large areola that needs to be reduced in size.
-This approach involves the excision of a doughnut of skin of an appropriate width extending around the entire areola, either at its margin or within it (to reduce its size).
+Concentric circle (periareolar) mastectomy – This is a variation of the Keyhole technique (see A) and is used when there is some excess skin present and/or a large areola that needs to be reduced in size.
+This approach involves the excision of a “donut” of skin of an appropriate width extending around the entire areola, either at its margin or within it (to reduce its size).

-- Double incision free nipple graft mastectomy – This technique is excellent for moderate and larger sized breasts and those with substantial skin excess usually also associated with drooping.
-This technique entails the mastectomy in combination with the removal of a large ellipse of skin employing an incision in or near the crease at the bottom of the breast.
-The nipple-areola complexes are removed as full thickness skin grafts, reduced in size and then placed back at an appropriate location on the masculinized breast.
+Double incision free nipple graft mastectomy – This technique is excellent for moderately sized or larger breasts and those with substantial skin excess, often characterized by drooping.
+This technique entails undergoing the mastectomy in combination with the removal of a large ellipse of skin.
+It employs an incision in or near the crease at the bottom of the breast.
+The nipple-areola complexes are removed as full thickness skin grafts, reduced in size and then placed back at an appropriate location on the chest.

-- Inverted “T” mastectomy – This is the same configuration as that performed for most breast reduction procedures and involves an incision extending from around the areola then down to and along the crease at the lower part of the breast.
-With this technique, the nipple-areola complexes are usually removed and repositioned as full thickness skin grafts—like with the double incision mastectomy (see #3).
-Dr. Turkeltaub does not use this approach finding it completely unnecessary while adding more scar length and risk.
+Inverted “T” mastectomy – This is the same configuration as that performed for most breast reduction procedures and involves an incision extending from around the areola then down to and along the crease at the lower part of the breast.
+With this technique, the nipple-areola complexes can either remain attached to underlying tissues or be removed and repositioned back as full thickness skin grafts.

 At the time of your consultation with Dr. Turkeltaub, the most realistic option(s) for your particular situation will be thoroughly discussed.

-Following surgery, you will have a circumferential dressing on for a few days and then are placed in an elastic, form-fitting garment for several weeks.
-Drains, which are placed at the time of surgery, are usually removed in the office at one to two weeks.
+Following surgery, you will have a circumferential dressing on for a few days before being placed in an elastic, form-fitting garment for several weeks.
+Drains, which are placed at the time of surgery, are usually removed in the office after ten days to two weeks.

-You can expect discomfort to be mild to moderate and it is usually well controlled with oral analgesics.
+You can expect discomfort to be mild to moderate and it is usually well controlled with oral analgesics (painkillers) like Tylenol.
 Most patients can return to school or a non-strenuous job within several days to a week.
-Very vigorous activities, heavy lifting, certain sports and straining need to be avoided for around four weeks after surgery though upper extremity activities should be minimized for a total of eight weeks.
+Very vigorous activities, heavy lifting, certain sports and straining need to be avoided for around four weeks after surgery, and upper extremity activities should be minimized for a total of eight weeks.
 There will be some variation in these guidelines based on the specific technique employed as well as individual circumstances.

-The transformational results of your FTM breast surgery can be seen immediately.
-However, it can take up to a year for you to see what the final results will be, as the swelling abates and the scars fade.
+The transformational results of your FTM or FTN breast surgery is apparent immediately.
+However, it can take up to a year for you to see what the final results will be as the swelling abates and the scars fade.

 *Individual Results May Vary

-If you are seriously considering Female-to-Male breast surgery, Dr. Turkeltaub would be very happy to assist you in making this a reality.
+If you are seriously considering Female to Male or Female to Non-Binary breast surgery, Dr. Turkeltaub would be very happy to assist you in making your goals a reality.
 To schedule your consultation, you can contact our practice either by phone at (480) 451-3000 or online.